leonyi/cd_web/web_fundamentals/advanced_jquery/contact_card/README.md

 1. Toggle should wokr on a per card basis - we currently click a single "description" button and all of them flip at the same time
 2. Add more details to the front of the card using the email and phone number.
-3. Add user input validation for name, email and phone number.
+3. Add user input validation for name, email and phone number.i